 This year, the festival has added more comic book creators and graphic novelists to its Saturday programming, which is focused more on families and interactive workshops.
 Also new will be special programming designed for children with special needs, offered in partnership with Longwood Speech, Hearing and Learning Services at 311 West Third St.

 The VCBF continues to be a free event, with every presentation and workshop open to the public.
-A full schedule will be available in August.

 2017 VCBF Author Lineup and Selected Bibliography